nats-io/nats.java/.travis/deploying.md

 ## Before you Release

 1. Check that the Nats.java version is updated.
-2. Check that the version in gradle.build is updated.
+2. Check that the version in gradle.build is updated, including the jar file versions
+3. Check dependency versions.
-3. Check that the changelog.md is ready
+4. Check that the changelog.md is ready

 ## Manually Deploying